 By 1935, the house at 2950 Gilbert was called the Edgemont Inn.
 The Black community used the space for various occasions; a linen shower for a wedding on a Friday afternoon with "a most delightful refreshing dinner," a birthday party, an evening party with four-course meal, a dancing party on New Year's Eve, and a lovely breakfast party.
 People enjoyed dancing and card games at the Edgemont Inn and sometimes went down to the Cotton Club, a famous nightclub in the West End.

-From 1939 to 1952, the Edgemont Inn was listed under the tavern section in The Negro Motorist Green Book.
-The Green Book was a traveling guidebook listing safe lodging, restaurants, and other accommodations for African American tourists and businessmen.
-The listing of the Edgemont Inn indicates its reputation as a safe space not only among Cincinnatians but also among the nation.
+From 1939 to 1952, the Edgemont Inn was listed under the tavern section in the Negro Motorist Green Book.
+It was a traveling guidebook listing safe lodging, restaurants, and other accommodations for African American tourists and businessmen.
 Considering that the Edgemont Inn turned into a historic site by 1946, its continued inclusion in the late 1940s and early 1950s was potentially an administrative lag at the publishers.

-During segregation, Black Cincinnatians experienced discrimination and racial inequality that limited their access to public venues, vocational and professional training, education, and medical care.
-The Edgemont Inn became a space for meetings where community leaders and associations gathered and discussed cultural, social, and political issues Black citizens confronted in their everyday lives in the 1930s.
+During Jim Crow segregation, Black Cincinnatians experienced discrimination and racial inequality that limited their access to public venues, vocational and professional training, education, and medical care.
+As such, the Edgemont Inn became a space for meetings where community leaders and associations gathered and discussed cultural, social, and political issues Black citizens confronted in their everyday lives in the 1930s.

 The Brotherhood of Sleeping Car Porters (BSCP) was a nationwide labor union seeking to improve the working conditions and treatment of African American workers.
 The BSCP interacted with Cincinnati porters since 1926, when the BSCP organizers traveled to the cities in the Midwest to crusade their mission.
 The organizer recorded that they recruited "quite a number of local porters" in Cincinnati.
 Although the Cincinnati chapter was not visibly active on the records, they were part of the national labor movement.

-The newspaper article on the right shows that the Edgemont Inn hosted the Cincinnati chapter's first grand social party in 1935.
+The Edgemont Inn hosted the Cincinnati chapter's first grand social party in 1935.
 Participants enjoyed a card game and dancing.
 On September 21 to 23, 1936, the BSCP held its fourth annual convention at the Edgemont Hotel in Cincinnati, with delegates from all over the nation representing more than the 6,000 members of Pullman porters and maids.
 During the convention, the BSCP revealed their endorsement of the steelworkers union and the Farmer-Labor party.
 The BSCP reassured their views against fascism, war, and Jim Crow segregation.

 The National Association of College Women, today known as the National Association of University Women , was established in Washington D.C. in November 1924 to stimulate the professional lives of young Black women who graduated from universities and colleges.
 While it is unknown when the Cincinnati Chapter was founded, the branch consisted of notable Black female professionals in Cincinnati; Dr. Jennie D. Porter, a president of the Cincinnati Chapter, was a pioneer of Black public education in Cincinnati.
 Dr. Lucy Oxley, the first African American graduate from the U.C.
 Medical College in 1936, was also a member of the National Association of College Women in Cincinnati.